Vision theory of Jesus' appearances: Criticism

 Dale Allison has expressed similar criticisms, and has argued that visions alone would never lead to the belief in a bodily resurrection.
 He writes "If there was no reason to believe that his [Jesus's] solid body had returned to life, no one would have thought him, against expectation, resurrected from the dead.
 Certainly visions of or perceived encounters with a postmortem Jesus would not by themselves, have supplied such reason."
+He has endorsed David Graieg's work on the Resurrection appearances, which also argues that early Christians remembered Jesus as having physically resurrected.